ndless-nspire/Ndless/Ndless-SDK/emu_resources/_ReadMe.txt

 4) Transfer the files boot1.img.tns and boot2.img.tns produced by PolyDumper from your TI-Nspire to the directory emu_resources/ on the computer side

-5) Set up the NAND image from the NdlessEditor with Tools > 'TI-Nspire emulator'.
+5) Set up the NAND image:
+   * On Windows from the NdlessEditor with Tools > 'TI-Nspire emulator'
+   * On Linux with nspire_emu/wrapper_nspire_emu.sh
    Let the OS reboot, then press 'I' when asked.
    The OS will install and boot up.

 6) Install Ndless v3.6: